open/close all folders

 - Rich Kids: Played with.
 He comes from a wealthy family of martial artists, but they're very old fashioned and value discipline so he doesn't have many of the fancy electronics or perks that come with being rich.

-- The Worf Effect: One of the strongest people Jee-Han knows is his longtime friend from school, Shin Sun-Il, who is actually a level 25 acquired ability user (raised to 28 recently).
+- The Worf Effect: One of the strongest people Jee-Han knows is his longtime friend from school, Shin Sun-Il, who is actually a level 25 acquired ability user (raised to 28 later).
 Sung-Gong easily bests both him and his 2 brothers, and lands him a projected month-long recovery time...
 Which Han cuts down to a day by learning one of the Yunhonmoon clan's most effective healing techniques.

 - Vitriolic Best Buds: Sure, they'll snark at and mock each other, but Jee-Han and Sung-Il are best friends, and it shows.